folio-org/eureka-setup/eureka-cli/README.md

 - Rerun the deployment again with more available RAM

-When trying to deploy with `eureka-cli deployApplication -bu` or building with `eureka-cli buildSystem -u`
+When trying to deploy with `eureka-cli deployApplication -bu` or building with `eureka-cli buildSystem -u` (retry if fails on `Error: worktree contains unstaged changes`)

 ```txt
 ERROR: unable to select packages: